vincenzooo/pyXsurf/README.rst

 Contributing
 --------------------------------

-Please report bugs or feature requests, missing documentation, or open a issue on github.
+Please report bugs or feature requests, missing documentation, or open a issue on github https://github.com/vincenzooo/pyXsurf/issues.

 Expecially appreciated is if you can provide templates, examples or hints on how to handle, documentation (Sphinx), packaging, continuous integration (Github).

-Please check :ref:`README_developers` for the status of the development, or if you think you can help in any way.
+Please check :ref:`README_developers` for the status of the development, or if are willing to help in any way.

 Modules